Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

 DEPRECATED.
 Returns the account associated with the given address.

 Arguments:
-1. "address"         (string, required) The telestai address for account lookup.
+1. "address"         (string, required) The meowcoin address for account lookup.

 Result:
 "accountname"        (string) the account address

 Examples:
-> telestai-cli getaccount "1D1ZrZNe3JUo7ZycKEYQQiQAWd9y54F4XX"
+> meowcoin-cli getaccount "1D1ZrZNe3JUo7ZycKEYQQiQAWd9y54F4XX"
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getaccount", "params": ["1D1ZrZNe3JUo7ZycKEYQQiQAWd9y54F4XX"] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>
 ## getaccountaddress
 &nbsp;<br/>  getaccountaddress "account"

 DEPRECATED.
-Returns the current Telestai address for receiving payments to this account.
+Returns the current Meowcoin address for receiving payments to this account.

 Arguments:
 1. "account"       (string, required) The account name for the address.
 It can also be set to the empty string "" to represent the default account.
 The account does not need to exist, it will be created and a new address created  if there is no account by the given name.

 Result:
-"address"          (string) The account telestai address
+"address"          (string) The account meowcoin address

 Examples:
-> telestai-cli getaccountaddress
+> meowcoin-cli getaccountaddress
-> telestai-cli getaccountaddress ""
+> meowcoin-cli getaccountaddress ""
-> telestai-cli getaccountaddress "myaccount"
+> meowcoin-cli getaccountaddress "myaccount"
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getaccountaddress", "params": ["myaccount"] }' -H 'content-type: text/plain;' http://127.0.0.1:8766/

 &nbsp;<br> &nbsp;<br/>